MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 - Containerization enables workloads to run on Azure without application code needing to be re-written.
   - Provides a good opportunity to modernize legacy applications without significant code change, and can therefore be suitable for 'lift and shift' scenarios depending on the considered application frameworks and external dependencies.

-- While it'spossible to store data within a running container's filesystem, the data will not persist when the container is recreated, so instead persistence is typically achieved by 'mounting' external storage.
+- While it's possible to store data within a running container's filesystem, the data will not persist when the container is recreated, so instead persistence is typically achieved by 'mounting' external storage.

 ### Design recommendations